-On August 14, 2022, FFIE entered into a Securities Purchase Agreement (the "SPA") with FF Simplicity Ventures LLC, an affiliate of ATW Partners LLC, in its capacity as administrative agent and collateral agent (in such capacity, the "Agent"), and certain purchasers including FF Simplicity Ventures LLC and RAAJJ Trading LLC (collectively with additional purchasers from time to time party thereto, the "Purchasers"), to issue and sell: \$27.0 million aggregate principal amount of FFIE's senior secured convertible notes (the "Initial Bridge Notes"); \$10.0 million in aggregate principal amount of FFIE's senior secured convertible notes (the "Second Bridge Notes") on the 20th business day following the closing of the Initial Bridge Notes, subject to certain closing conditions; and \$15.0 million in aggregate principal amount of FFIE's senior secured convertible notes (the "Third Bridge Notes" and with the Initial Bridge Notes and the Second Bridge Notes, the "Bridge Notes") on or prior to October 11, 2022, subject to certain closing conditions.
-Under the SPA (as amended by the SPA Amendment), FFIE is permitted to obtain incremental senior secured convertible notes in an aggregate principal amount of \$243.0 million within 90 days after the closing of the Initial Bridge Notes (the "Incremental Notes" and together with the Bridge Notes, the "SPA Notes").
+On August 14, 2022, FFIE entered into a Securities Purchase Agreement (the "SPA") with FF Simplicity Ventures LLC, an affiliate of ATW Partners LLC, and in its capacity as administrative agent and collateral agent, and certain purchasers including FF Simplicity Ventures LLC and RAAJJ Trading LLC (collectively with additional purchasers from time to time party thereto, the "Purchasers"), to issue and sell: \$27 million aggregate principal amount of FFIE's senior secured convertible notes (the "Second Bridge Notes") on the 20th business day following the closing of the Initial Bridge Notes, subject to certain closing conditions; and \$15 million in aggregate principal amount of FFIE's senior secured convertible notes (the "Third Bridge Notes" and with the Initial Bridge Notes and the Second Bridge Notes, the "Bridge Notes") on or prior to October 11, 2022, subject to certain closing conditions.
+Under the SPA (as amended by the SPA Amendment), FFIE is permitted to obtain incremental senior secured convertible notes in an aggregate principal amount of \$243 million within 90 days after the closing of the Initial Bridge Notes, which incremental senior secured notes have not been committed by any additional Purchasers as of the date hereof (the "Incremental Notes" and together with the Bridge Notes, the "SPA Notes").
 FFIE is in active discussions with several potential additional Purchasers of the SPA Notes and other debt and equity investments in FFIE, but there is no assurance that any additional SPA Notes will be issued under the SPA.
-The SPA Notes are subject to an original issue discount of 10%, and are convertible into shares of Class A Common Stock at a conversion price equal to \$1.05 (or \$0.8925 for the Initial Bridge Notes), plus an interest make-whole amount as set forth in the SPA Notes, subject to customary adjustments, including full ratchet anti-dilution protection (provided that, pursuant to the Fourth Amendment, the effective conversion price for any such interest make-whole amount payable in shares of Class A Common Stock must not be lower than \$0.21, and any such interest make-whole amount can only be paid in shares of Class A Common Stock if certain price and volume requirements of Class A Common Stock are met).
-The shares of Class A Common Stock issuable upon conversion of the SPA Notes are not transferable for six months without the prior written consent of FFIE (which consent shall not be unreasonably withheld).
-On August 16, 2022, the Company received the \$27.0 million aggregate principal amount of the Initial Bridge Notes.
+The SPA Notes are subject to an original issue discount of 10%, and are convertible into shares of Class A Common Stock at a conversion price equal to \$1.05 (or \$0.8925 for the Initial Bridge Notes), plus an interest make-whole amount as set forth in the SPA Notes, subject to customary adjustments, including full ratchet anti-dilution protection.
+The shares of Class A Common Stock issuable upon conversion of the SPA Notes are not transferable for six months without the prior written con